caedm/wall-ink-server/readme.md

 Contains a font that was found on stackoverflow; might be good to get rid of this.
 #### cplusplussource/sha1.c, cplusplussource/sha1.h
 Contains a library for sha1 hashing.
-#### cplusplussource/pbmToWink.cpp
+#### cplusplussource/rawToWink.cpp
-Source code to convert a raw, binary .pbm file to a .wink file for the use of a display.
-Will not work with ASCII .pbm files!
+Source code to convert a raw, binary image file to a .wink file for the use of a display.
 #### qr_code_generator/
 Contains a C++ library used by image.cpp to generate QR codes from strings
 #### Adafruit-GFX-Library/